alyakin314/alyakin314.github.io/index.md

 [Suchi Saria](https://suchisaria.jhu.edu/).
 My Senior Honors Thesis was on the _Motif Discovery in the Irregularly Sampled Time Series Data_.

+My goal is to pursue a joint M.D.-Ph.D. degree and work as a physician scientist, tackling the problems related to medical diagnosis using machine learning approaches.

 I consider myself a frequentist in philosophy, but a Bayesian in practice.

+**Frequently Asked Questions?**

+*Do you own multiple of these tracksuits?*
+I get this question A LOT.
+Yes, I have 5 identical tracksuits and 12 identical T-shirts.
+I wear them every day unless forced by some obstacles to do overwise (e.g. an occasional interview).
+There are multiple reasons why I started doing this, but primarily because I wanted to routinize this aspect of my life and spend mental energy thinking about things that are interesting to me rather than "what do I wear today"/"does this match"/"can I wash these together".
+I am also a proponent of function over form in most circumstances, this one included: I simply do not feel comfortable wearing over things.
+I got the inspiration to do this from multiple people, most notably, Prof. Avanti Athreya (but she is not aware of this :) ).